nhsconnect/Dose-Syntax-Implementation/pages/explore/explore_rec_req.md

 </tr>
 <tr>
 <td>NB</td>
-<td colspan="3">The sending of responses is controlled using the appropriate flag in the ITK3 MessageHeader- ITKMessageHandling extension on the incoming FHIR document bundle.</td>
+<td colspan="3">The sending of responses is controlled using the appropriate flag in the XXXXXXXXXXXXXX3 MessageHeader- XXXXXXXXXXXXXXMessageHandling extension on the incoming FHIR document bundle.</td>
 </tr>
 </table>